 The Harmony test can be used for twin pregnancy.
 It can even be used if the pregnancy is conceived with donated eggs.

-It can not be performed for triplets/multiple pregnancy.
+It can not be performed for triplets/multiple pregnancies.

 This test will not be able to detect structural abnormalities such as spina bifida, heart defects and growth problems.

 Your blood will be transported to a UK based Harmony Approved pathology laboratory where they will be analysed and reported.
 Results for your test will be available in 8-12 days due to delays in processing caused by COVID-19.

 The Harmony test results take into account your age, pregnancy gestation and the DNA fraction in the blood sample.
-The results are shown on a report in a graphically format as either "low or high" risk for the different the trisomies.
+The results are shown on a report in a graphical format as either "low or high" risk for the different the trisomies.

 The Harmony test is a screening test.
 A screening test is one that is performed to identify those that are at higher risk or more likely to develop a specified disease or condition.
 It can not however provide confirmation and therefore those identified as having higher risk may need further diagnostic tests.
 A diagnostic test is a procedure that can identify a specific condition, disease or illness.

 This test screens for Down's syndrome as well as a few other genetic conditions.
 Therefore this test will give you information about the risk your baby has for these specific conditions.

 As with all screening tests, false-positives and false negatives may occur however these are much lower in this test as compared to traditional tests available.